How to lower AWS cloud costs: a checklist

 [ ] Your unvarying production base capacity should be on reserved instances.
 Pre-pay if possible to lock in the lowest price.
 Check your bill to make sure you are using all your purchased reserved instance capacity.
 HowTo.

-[ ] Spot instances are usually the cheapest instances available and can be up to 90% less than the on-demand price.
-But spots are ephemeral.
-Use spot instances for variable, non-base capacity.
+[ ] Spot instances are usually the cheapest instances available and can be up to 80% less than the On-Demand price.
+But Spot servers are ephemeral and can be terminated with little warning.
+Use Spot instances for variable, non-base capacity.
 Spot pricing is cheapest after hours and on weekends in most regions.
-Be prepared for AWS to reclaim all your spots.
+Be prepared for AWS to reclaim all your Spot instances.
 HowTo, HowTo.

 Power down idle resources